Shopify/shopify-api-js/packages/graphql-client/README.md

 # GraphQL Client

-The GraphQL Client is a generic GraphQL client that can be used directly to interact with a GraphQL API.
+The GraphQL Client can be used to interact with any Shopify's GraphQL APIs.
 Client users are expected to provide the full API URL and necessary headers.

 ## Initialization